 2. Check doors and windows for drafts.

 We have sealed the edges of our exterior doors with weatherstripping.
-Because we have triple-pane glass on our windows, we don’t need to do much with our windows, but I remember as a kid, that my dad would use plastic wrap around the big window frames in the house.
+Because we have triple-pane glass on our windows, we don’t need to do much with our windows, but I remember as a kid, that my dad would use plastic wrap around the big window frames in the house, now people are able to use different sealants that will be able to keep the cold drafts out, sealants will keep moisture at bay also, making sure the interior of your home won’t be compromised with mold!
 If your windows are letting in the cold, it might be time to invest in some replacement windows.
 Here’s an oldie but goodie video from the David Suzuki Foundation showing you how to do it!
 (You can also use expandable foam around windows to seal up cracks and crevices.)

 Don’t forget to check your attic for drafts too.
 Drafts in your attic can make the whole house cold as well as be a sign that you have roof damage and need WDR Roofing Company – Lakeway to look at it for you.